 City Wide Short Film Competition

-Wired Wednesday, ACCtv and the Brewery Arts Center present Year Two of a film competition.
+Wired Wednesday, Carson TV and the Brewery Arts Center present the “City Wide Short Film Competition”.

 A friendly competition encouraging film making, communication and community.